 Did you know that humidifiers can alleviate snoring?
 This is because one major cause of snoring is having dry sinuses or a dry throat.
 If you or your partner has issues with snoring, give a humidifier a try (you can thank us for the extra sleep)!

-There are an array of houseplants that can help improve your home air quality, although plants must be healthy in order to perform properly.
+There is an array of houseplants that can help improve your home air quality, although plants must be healthy in order to perform properly.
 Humidifiers keep houseplants healthy throughout the dry winters by helping them avoid dry soil or sick leaves.

 Protect Wooden Furnishing